mvolkmann/blog/src/swift/CloudKit.md

 "Subscriptions" all apps to subscribe to a database in order to be notified about changes.
+This enables synchronizing changes across devices.
+For example, a user with an iPhone and an iPad can enter data on one device and have it automatically appear on the other.

 "Indexes" improve query performance, removing the need to search through records sequentially.

+Applications that use CloudKit do not need to include a login screen because users are authenticated based on their Apple ID.

 "Security Roles" restrict database access.